-ProShares UltraShort Real Estate Fund (SRS) provided false and misleading statements in its registration statement and prospectus, according to a lawsuit filed in U.S. District Court in Manhattan by investor Steven Novick of Connecticut.
+ProShares UltraShort Real Estate Fund (SRS:US) provided false and misleading statements in its registration statement and prospectus, according to a lawsuit filed in U.S. District Court in Manhattan by investor Steven Novick of Connecticut.
 He is seeking class-action, or group, status on behalf of all shareholders.

 The Financial Industry Regulatory Authority said in June that leveraged exchange-traded funds might not be suitable for individual investors because returns can deviate from long-term indexes when held for longer than a day.
 Brokerage units of firms including UBS AG and Ameriprise Financial Inc. have halted the sale of such ETFs, which use swaps or derivatives to amplify daily index returns.

 “ProShares’ registration statements have always been accurate and complete, contained all material information, and complied with all legal requirements,” the Bethesda, Maryland- based firm said yesterday in an e-mailed statement.
 “We plan to defend against this suit vigorously.”

 The company manages about $28 billion in exchange-traded funds.

 The case is Steven Novick v.
 ProShare Advisors LLC, 09-cv- 6935, U.S. District Court, Southern District of New York (Manhattan).

 To read more of this story, click here.